bparanj/crystal/programming/iac/docs/basics/waf.md

 1. UFW (Uncomplicated Firewall):
    - UFW is a host-based firewall that runs on individual instances or servers.
-   - It is typically used to control inbound and outbound traffic at the instance level, filtering traffic based on IP addresses, ports, and protocols.
+   - It is  used to control inbound and outbound traffic at the instance level, filtering traffic based on IP addresses, ports, and protocols.
-   - UFW is commonly used on Linux-based instances, such as Amazon EC2 instances running Ubuntu or other Linux distributions.
+   - UFW is  used on Linux-based instances, such as Amazon EC2 instances running Ubuntu or other Linux distributions.
    - It provides a simple and easy-to-use interface for configuring firewall rules on individual instances.
    - UFW is suitable for securing individual instances and controlling access to specific services or applications running on those instances.